The Education of the Virgin, early 15th c

 16 1/4 in. x 10 1/4 in. x 4 in.
 (41.28 cm. x 26.04 cm. x 10.16 cm.)

-This alabaster relief by an unknown English artist depicts the Virgin Mary as a child, being taught to read by her parents.
+This relief depicts the Virgin Mary as a child, being taught to read by her parents.
 Mary, crowned, reads from a book on a lectern while her parents stand to either side.
 Saint Anne, her mother, is to her left, gesturing toward the page; her father, Joachim, stands to her right, holding a rosary in his left hand.
 Stylistically, the work is typical of late fourteenth-century English carving, but its subject matter is unusual.
 Depictions of the Virgin being instructed by her mother are common, but it is extremely rare to find both parents represented; only one other example, in the Museo Arqueologico Nacional, Madrid, has been recorded.

 Ulrich Middeldorf, Sculptures from the Samuel H. Kress Collection: European Schools XIV-XIX Centuries (London: Paidon Press, 1976), 119 and plate 199.

 Francis Cheetham, Alabaster Images of Medieval England (Rochester: Boydell and Brewer, Inc., 2003), figure 10 (illustrated).

 A box of Xrays of the Kress Collection is on Shelf G in the Vault (6/5/2018).